The whos, whats, and whys of issues related to personal data and data protection in open-source projects on GitHub: Methodology

-The classification into the roles of reporter and discussants is similar to the work by, e.g., Joblin et al.~\cite{joblin2017classifying}, and Honsel et al.~\cite{Honsel2016}, who differentiate between core and peripheral developers based on the activity within the project.
+We measure the following variables for each of our subjects.
+The classification into the roles of reporter and discussants is similar to the work by, e.g., \cite{joblin2017classifying} and \cite{Honsel2016}, who differentiate between core and peripheral developers based on the activity within the project.
 In our work, we use a simpler approach that uses a very strict definition of peripheral, i.e., only being active once.
-The intend of this is to identify if somebody was active just because of one data protection issue.
+The intent of this is to identify if somebody was active just because of one data protection issue.